-It would be very helpful to me if you could send me information on what you’ve been doing in the VAVS system by December 1, 2017, and again by April 15, 2018, either via email or through a narrative that you send to me, so that I may submit my mid-year and year-end reports to Central Division and National.
+Veterans Affairs & Rehabilitation Reporting: Please send me, your department chair, information on what you’ve been doing in support of VA&R by December 1, 2018, and again by April 15, 2019, either via email or through a narrative so I may submit Iowa’s mid-year and year-end reports to Central Division and National.

 I hope everyone will help support President Mary’s theme of Honoring Our Veterans’ Legacy and make this the best year ever for our Veterans and their families.

 2. Other “How to Sheets” can be found at ALAforVeterans.org

 6. On-Call: Handbook for Homeless Veterans and Service Providers

 7. The American Legion Family Support Network: www.legion.org/familysupport